deadPix3l/this2that/README.md

 ## How?
 By using Flex and Bison, you can quickly create a parser for any structured (not entirely random) format.
 The output format will be produced using a set of functions.
 These functions have specific names, so that any format can be chosen and linked.
 This means that by writing three files, you can support any format you need.
 If you only need to convert one way, then you only need to write those files.

+1. Compile the input flex and bison files into an object file.
+This can be used in step 3 with any other (compatible) format.
+2. Compile the output format using the appropriate compiler (C/C++/some other compiled language) into an object file.
+3. link the object files produced into an executable.

+Note: a script to automate this process is in the works.

 ## Notes And Disclaimers
 - This project does not guarantee that resulting files will be as desired or even valid.
 While I am trying hard to write formats, it's not the easiest thing in the world.